-- 18. Using the information sources noted above, we have identified the relevant iwi authorities for the project area, as: - a.
+- 19. From the information sources, we have identified the relevant iwi authorities for the project area, as: - a.
 Te Arawa Lakes Trust, representing Te Arawa Iwi and Hapū - b.
 Te Pūmautanga o Te Arawa Trust, representing Affiliate Te Arawa - c.
 Te Maru o Ngāti Rangiwewehi lwi Authority, representing Ngāti Rangiwewehi iwi - d.
-Te Komiti Nui o Ngāti Whakaue Trust, representing Ngāti Whakaue iwi. - 19.
-We note in their invited comments, Rotorua Lakes Council agrees with the list of iwi groups the applicant identified as part of their engagement with BOPRC. - 20.
-We note in their invited comments, BOPRC identified three of the same relevant iwi authorities.
+Te Komiti Nui o Ngāti Whakaue Trust, representing Ngāti Whakaue iwi - e.
+Raukawa Settlement Trust, representing Ngāti Raukawa iwi. - 20.
+We note BOPRC identified all of the same iwi authorities which we consider to be relevant and Ngāti Ngararanui and Ngāti Tura Ngāti Te Ngākau iwi, which we consider their representative bodies may have an interest and have addressed below. - 21.
+We note LRC identified Ngāti Rangiwewehi iwi which we consider their representative body to be relevant and Ngāti Ngararanui, Ngāti Tura Ngāti Te Ngākau and Ngāti Tuteaiti iwi, which we consider their representative bodies may have an interest and have addressed below.